TReX1270/Stratagem-UCI-Chess-Engine/README.md

 # Stratagem-UCI-Chess-Engine
 Stratagem, a C++ UCI-compliant chess engine, integrates a neural network (NNUE) for accurate evaluation and employs a range of advanced search techniques to achieve exceptional performance within the Alpha-Beta framework.
-Drawing inspiration from multiple open-source projects, Stratagem not only strives to be a top-tier engine but also serves as a valuable resource for developers to enhance their own chess engines
+Drawing inspiration from multiple open-source projects, Stratagem not only strives to be a top-tier engine but also serves as a valuable resource for developers to enhance their own chess engines.

 ![Stratagem, Strong and Open Source C++ Chess Engine](https://github.com/yanpuri/Stratagem-UCI-Chess-Engine/assets/121260820/6cee1812-570d-43db-bf75-92201a4acbda)